Fenix711/fenixtweaks/docs/pool-types/ms-damage-dealt.md

 The `String` key in the `points` object is an item string that defines a held item to match in the form `<domain>:<path>:<meta>` where `<meta>` *should* be a wildcard: `*`.

-The `double` defines the number of points to be awarded for harvesting the block.
+The `double` defines the number of points to be awarded for each point of damage done.

-If the player deals damage with an item that is not specified in the list, the points awarded defaults to `1` and can be overridden by supplying a value for `default`.
+If the player deals damage with an item that is not specified in the list, the points awarded per point of damage done defaults to `1` and can be overridden by supplying a value for `default`.

 !!! warning
     If your item takes damage, don't forget to set the meta to `*`.